Foundation of Abdulaziz Saud Al-Babtain's Prize for Poetic Creativity: Forums

-The chairman of the board of trustees decided to form the organizing committee of the meeting comprising members from both Arab and Iranian Parties.
-The committee's secretariat general persistently followed up preparations for the venue that the meeting is convening in.
-The committee sent delegations to Tehran to take the decision to hold the meeting on 3-5/7/2000.
+The chairman of the Board of Trustees decided to form the organising committee of the meeting comprising members from both Arab and Iranian parties.
+The committee's secretariat general persevered in following up preparations for the venue where the meeting was to be convened.
+The committee sent delegations to Tehran to be involved in the decision to hold the meeting on 3–5 July, 2000.